Closed until March 2023

 Only from early spring to mid-summer – then (as tends to happen) they grow up

-I bottle feed all of Alpine Goats and as a result they are very friendly.
+All of the baby goats are regularly handled and some are bottle-fed and as a result they are very friendly.
 Even the adults are playful at times.
 Once the babies are weaned off the bottle completely (usually around 8-10 weeks of age) I won’t have any more bottle feedings (or babies) until the following year.

 Is it clean?